insanity54/mtw/README.md

 * Create coverage maps using http://blog.sallarp.com/geojson-google-maps-editor.html
  * the editor uses "MultiPolygon", google maps use "Polygon"
  * you can copy the GM polygon coordinaes to the multipolygon coordinates. you may have to mess with the object level though.
+ * make sure to keep a backup (a link in the changelog to a public gist is fine) of each map change
+ * If your map updates doesn't display when testing, check the browser console for clues.
 * kenwood images http://kenwoodusa.dealerarena.com/shop/index.php?dispatch=pages.view&page_id=5